Am I pregnancy ready?

 Tip 1: Weight Management

 Try keeping a food diary.
-Recording what you eat and drink in a given day can really be an eye opener and you might be surprised, but many have lost weight by simply doing just that.
+Recording what you eat and drink in a given day can really be an eye opener and you might be surprised.
+Many have lost weight by simply doing just that.
 Also, when going food shopping stick to buying fresh produce and avoid going into the aisles which you may be tempted to buying something that you know you should not be eating.
 Remember, if it’s not in the house, you won’t be eating it!

 Tip 2: What Should I Be Eating?